mpkerry/bootstrap_wksp/README.md

 Exercises to familiarize you with the essentials that Bootstrap has to offer.

-The basic idea is to work through the exercises in directory order, starting with 01 and if you have time to work through the more challenging exercises in 08, well, you work quickly. :)
+The basic idea is to work through the exercises in directory order, starting with 01-04 in ascending order, then picking through 05-08 in whatever order appeals to you.
+If you have time to also work through the more challenging exercises in 08 during the 90 minute workshop, well, then, you work quickly. :)

 Files are in pairs; all '*_DONE.html' files contain one possible solution; there are, of course, many others.
 The other html files are the starting points.
 All